Anderson and Central Arkansas host Little Rock - WTOP News

 BOTTOM LINE: Central Arkansas hosts the Little Rock Trojans after Tucker Anderson scored 23 points in Central Arkansas’ 95-76 loss to the Hawaii Rainbow Warriors.

 The Bears are 1-3 in home games.
-Central Arkansas is seventh in the ASUN with 13.6 assists per game led by Johannes Kirispuu averaging 5.7.
+Central Arkansas ranks seventh in the ASUN with 13.6 assists per game led by Johannes Kirispuu averaging 5.7.

-The Trojans are 0-2 on the road.
-Little Rock is second in the OVC scoring 81.6 points per game and is shooting 45.0%.
+The Trojans are 0-2 in road games.
+Little Rock ranks fourth in the OVC with 10.3 offensive rebounds per game led by Jamir Chaplin averaging 3.8.

 Central Arkansas is shooting 40.0% from the field this season, 6.2 percentage points lower than the 46.2% Little Rock allows to opponents.
-Little Rock averages 6.5 made 3-pointers per game this season, 3.3 fewer made shots on average than the 9.8 per game Central Arkansas gives up.
+Little Rock averages 81.6 points per game, 3.9 more than the 77.7 Central Arkansas gives up to opponents.

-TOP PERFORMERS: Anderson is scoring 13.8 points per game with 3.7 rebounds and 0.9 assists for the Bears.
-Elias Cato is averaging 12.3 points and 6.2 rebounds while shooting 47.1% for Central Arkansas.
+TOP PERFORMERS: Anderson is shooting 36.5% from beyond the arc with 2.6 made 3-pointers per game for the Bears, while averaging 13.8 points.
+Elias Cato is shooting 47.1% and averaging 12.3 points for Central Arkansas.

-Deantoni Gordon is averaging 16.6 points and 6.6 rebounds for the Trojans.
-Jamir Chaplin is averaging 16.1 points for Little Rock.
+Cougar Downing averages 2.0 made 3-pointers per game for the Trojans, scoring 11.4 points while shooting 34.8% from beyond the arc.
+Chaplin is averaging 16.1 points and 8.3 rebounds for Little Rock.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.